houndci/hound/doc/SECURITY.md

 We pass your GitHub token to our [Ruby on Rails] app (the app whose source code you are reading right now), which runs on [Heroku].

+We temporarily store your GitHub token in the Redis database when enqueueing a Resque job to fetch a list of your repos.

 [Ruby on Rails]: http://rubyonrails.org
 [Heroku]: https://www.heroku.com